-In 2008, Fate Winslow was arrested and sentenced to life in prison for selling $20 of cannabis to undercover police officers.
+In 2008, Fate Winslow was arrested and sentenced to life in prison for selling $20 of cannabis to undercover officers.

 Twelve years later, he is being freed, thanks to the Innocence Project, a nonprofit organization committed to exonerating those who are wrongfully convicted.